Krickeberg mixing for Z extensions of Gibbs Markov semiflows: Asymptotics of as and proof of Proposition

 \section{Asymptotics of $A(u-ib)$ as $u,b\to 0$ and proof of Proposition~\ref {prop:Fga}}

-An essential ingredient for the proof of Proposition~\ref {prop:Fga} is Lemma~\ref{lemma-derS} below, which gives the asymptotic behaviour of $A(u-ib)$ as $u,b\to 0$ along paths so that $u=o(b)$.
-Before its statement, we briefly explain the strategy in~\cite{Tho16} for obtaining the asymptotic of $\mu(\tau>t)$ (such as~\eqref{eq-tailtau}) and provide the main ingredients required in the statement and proof of Lemma~\ref{lemma-derS}.
-The key observation in~\cite{Tho16} (also to be exploited here) is that the perturbed transfer operator $\hat R(u-ib)$ (associated with $\tilde F$) can be understood via a double perturbation of the transfer operator for $T$, which we denote by $L$, perturbed with $r$ and $\phi$, respectively.
+An essential ingredient for the proof of Proposition~\ref {prop:Fga} is Lemma~\ref{lemma-derS} below, which gives the asymptotic behaviour of $A(u-ib)$ as $u,b\to 0$.
+Before its statement, we briefly explain the strategy of proof.
+The key observation in~\cite{Tho16} to obtain~\eqref{eq-tailtau} (also to be exploited here) is that the perturbed transfer operator $\hat R(u-ib)$ associated with $\tilde F$ can be understood via a double perturbation of the transfer operator for $F$, which we denote by $L$, perturbed with $r$ and $\phi$.
 For $u, b \ge 0$ and $\theta\in [-\pi,\pi)$, let